 How to Open a New Restaurant

-Before you open a new restaurant there are many aspects that need to be addressed, to assure success.
 Running a restaurant is more than just offering food in exchange for money.
-Restaurants offer a very tangible experience for customers.
-People dine out for a whole host of reasons: convenience, celebrations, date nights.
-This means there are many different styles and concepts of restaurants to consider.
-Even after you've decided the type of restaurant you want to open, you need to make sure that there is a market for it (know who your customer is), that the concept is within your budget, and that you can find the right location.
+You will be offering an experience to customers based on items such as the decor, food, and service.
+As the owner, it is up to you to determine the type of experience you want to give customers.
+Even after you've decided on the type of restaurant you want to open, you need to make sure there is a market for it, the concept is within your budget, and you can find the right location.

 Decide on a Restaurant Concept

-Deciding what type of restaurant you want to open will depend of a variety of things.
-Often times people who want to open their own restaurant want to serve food they like to cook, in an atmosphere they feel comfortable in.
-Other people are interested in Franchising.
+Deciding on the type of restaurant to open involves several considerations, which may be influenced by your personal preferences.
+Often, people who open their own restaurant serve food they like to cook in an atmosphere in which they feel comfortable.
+However, other people may be interested in franchising.
 Restaurant franchises offer a number of benefits, including instant name recognition and built-in marketing.
-However, many restaurant franchises don't come cheap and owners must be willing to follow a stringent set of rules.
+But, many restaurant franchises are not cheap and owners must be willing to follow a stringent set of rules.

 Choose a Location for Your Restaurant

-Baby boomers have distinctly different dining preferences than Millennial.
-Parents with small children have different needs than singles or empty-nesters.
-As you get ready to start a restaurant, it's important to understand who your core customers are (or who you want them to be).
-Researching your areas population base will tell you important demographic information which can impact your restaurant's bottom line.
-Things like housing value, average household income, average age - will give you a good indication of who your potential customers are.
+Baby boomers have distinctly different dining preferences than millennials.
+Parents with small children have different needs than singles or empty nesters.
+As you prepare to start a restaurant, it's important to understand the makeup of your core customers.
+Researching your area's population base will provide you with important demographic information that can impact your restaurant's bottom line.
+Items such as housing value, average household income, and average age will give you a good indication of your potential core customers.

-Once you have that information you can and contrasting it with existing restaurants in the area.
+Once you have that information, you can consider it in light of existing restaurants in your area.

 Write a Business Plan

-To prepare for your interview with the bank, you need to do your homework.
-Creating a business plan that outlines your restaurant and how you plan to make it profitable, will show the loan officer you mean business.
-Also make sure you arrive at the bank with all the necessary paperwork, including personal income statements, tax returns and anything else the banker ask you for.
+To prepare for your interview with the bank, you should create a business plan.
+A plan that outlines your restaurant and how you expect to make it profitable will show the loan officer you mean business.
+Also, determine the paperwork you need to bring, such as personal income statements and tax returns.

 Select the Perfect Restaurant Name

-Restaurant names may reflect a theme (Mexican, Chinese, Continental), a location, or simply be a play on words.
-The important thing to consider is the impression it will leave on customers.
-Select a name that will be easy to customers to remember and spell.
-Nothing is more frustrating than not being able to find a restaurant online or in the Yellow Pages because you aren't spelling it correctly.
+Restaurant names may reflect a theme such as a culture or simply be a play on words.
+The important thing to consider is the impression the name will leave on customers.
+Select a name that will be easy for customers to remember and spell.
+Nothing is more frustrating than not being able to find a restaurant listing because you aren't spelling it correctly.

 Write the Menu

-Your menu is a huge part of your restaurant.
-After all, it is essentially why your customers keep coming back.
-They love the food.
-The layout and design is just as important as what’s listed on the menu.
-Avoid amateur looking menu designs, such as clip art or photocopied handwriting.
-Finally, knowing how to price the menu will help increase your profit margins, giving you more money to invest into your restaurant.
+Your menu is important to your restaurant's success.
+After all, it is essentially why your customers keep coming back; they love the food.
+The layout and design are just as important as what’s listed on the menu.
+Avoid amateur-looking menu designs, such as clip art or photocopied handwriting.
+Finally, knowing how to price the menu will help increase your profit margins, giving you more money to invest in your restaurant.

 Staff Your Restaurant

-Hiring the right staff is crucial to any new restaurant.
-Good food loses much of its appeal if it accompanied by bad service.
-Knowing the basic employee roles of the back of the house and the front of the house will help you select the best candidate for the job.
-Experience counts for important positions, such as head cook, dining room manager and bartender.
+Hiring the right staff is crucial for any new restaurant.
+Good food loses much of its appeal if it is accompanied by bad service.
+Knowing basic employee roles for front-of-the-house staff and back-of-the-house staff will help you select the best candidate for the job.
+Experience counts for important positions, such as head cook, dining room manager, and bartender.

 Purchase Equipment for Your Restaurant

-Outfitting your restaurant kitchen, dining room and bar is the largest part of your start up budget.
-Shop around for bargain deals of used equipment and leased equipment.
-Also understanding needs vs. wants is important in avoiding the pitfalls of buying unnecessary furniture and equipment, which can set you way over budget.
-Begin with the basics, and once you have those you can pick up a few extras.
+Outfitting your restaurant kitchen, dining room, and bar is the largest part of your start-up budget.
+Start with the basics.
+Shop for deals advertising used and leased restaurant equipment.
+Resist the temptation to buy unnecessary furniture and equipment, which can set you way over budget.